Highstreet Insurance Partners

 New York’s Paid Family Leave (PFL) program provides employees with job-protected, paid leave to bond with a new child, care for a loved one with a serious health condition or to help relieve family pressures when someone is deployed abroad on active military service.

-In 2019, employees taking Paid Family Leave will receive 55% of their average weekly wage, up to a cap of 55% of the current state-wide average weekly wage of $1,375.11.
-In 2019, an employee can take up to 10 weeks of PFL.
+Employees taking Paid Family Leave will receive 67% of their average weekly wage, up to a cap of 67% of the current state-wide average weekly wage of $1,594.57–which means the maximum weekly benefit is $1,068.36.
+This is $96.75 more than the maximum weekly benefit for 2021.